kingpsi15/maubank-insight-nexus-3bdc3237/SETUP-INSTRUCTIONS.md

 # Complete Setup Instructions

 This project includes both frontend (React) and backend (Node.js + MySQL) components.

 ## Frontend Setup (Already Done)

-The frontend is ready to use with Lovable.
+The frontend is ready to use with MauBank Insight Nexus.
 It will automatically connect to your MySQL backend when available.

 ## Backend Setup